SamSwinson/Automated-TrueNAS-Core-Backup/README.md

 Full Blog Post - https://knowledgeaddict.co.uk/2025/01/31/automate-your-home-backup-server-setup-easily/

 ## Introduction
 Let's be honest, we all need better processes for our backups.
-It's the dirty little secret of many people in Information Technology (IT).
+It's the dirty little secret of many people in IT.
 Some go for the do nothing approach.
 Some go for the overly complicated approach.
 I think a healthy balance in between the two can give you enough confidence in your home storage without you feeling like running your home IT is a systems admin job that never ends with no help.

 ### Goal
 The goal I was trying to achieve with my set up is that the backup server will turn on a set few times a month, automatically backup my main NAS server and then power off again.
 In addition to my main goal, I want visibility into the process so that I can have some assurance the automated process is working and if not then I can get notified.